Snapshots of 4 men charged in Whitmer kidnapping plot

 Croft, Fox, Daniel Harris and Brandon Caserta are charged with conspiracy; three of them also face weapons-related charges.
 Lawyers have signaled an entrapment defense, claiming the men were cajoled by undercover FBI agents and zealous, greedy informants.

-Trial was scheduled to resume Monday in federal court in Grand Rapids, Michigan, but Jonker ordered Sunday that it would be delayed until at least Thursday because an essential participant tested postive for COVID-19.
+The trial is scheduled to resume Thursday in federal court in Grand Rapids, Michigan.
+It was suspended earlier this weekbecause an essential participant tested positive for COVID-19.

 Here is some of what the jury has heard so far: